TinyCsvParser/TinyCsvParser/_sources/sections/quickstart.rst.txt

 Reading From a String
 """""""""""""""""""""

-Reading from a string is possible with the :csharp:`CsvParser.ReadFromString` method.
+Reading from a string is possible with the :code:`CsvParser.ReadFromString` method.

 .. code-block:: csharp